-This article looks at the causes and symptoms of a broken foot, and when to seek medical help.
-It also discusses first aid, diagnosis and treatment, recovery, and prevention tips.
+This article looks at the causes and symptoms of a broken foot and when to seek medical help.
+It also discusses first aid, diagnosis, treatment, recovery, and prevention tips.

-A broken bone can be a small crack or a complete break that results in two or more pieces.
-Severe breaks can tear or pierce the skin and leave a gaping wound.
+Bones can break in many ways.
+These can vary from small cracks and splinters to complete breaks that sever the bone.
+Severe breaks can tear or pierce the skin and leave a wound.
 These are known as open fractures.

-Deformity of a toe or an area of the foot, such as an unusual bulge, is a strong indication of a break.
+Deformity of a toe or an area of the foot, such as an unusual bulge, strongly indicates a break.